suarezalvarez/querysssb/README.md

 This will scrap SSSB and show you the plot in PDF, that is stored in `storage`.

+## Future

+My intention is to couple this with Github actions so is somehow automated and the plot can be mailed to the user.
 # Project structure

 ```